A Bloody Crème Brûlée starts with a bit of red food coloring, transforming one of my family’s favorite desserts into a creepy Halloween dessert.

 Today, the Sunday Supper crew is sharing Halloween desserts featuring Dixie Crystals sugar.
 Everyone should make at least one ghoulish treat for Halloween.
 I suggest Bloody Crème Brûlée.
 Who doesn’t love cracking through the crisp sugar crust into the dreamy vanilla custard?
 Even if it’s a ghastly bloody red!

-More Hallween Treats!
+More Halloween Treats!

-Bloody Creme Brulee in white ramekins
+Bloody Creme Brulee in white ramekins.

 You Might Need: